KamnevVladimir/EveryWeatherApp/README.md

 ![twoThemes](https://s8.hostingkartinok.com/uploads/images/2020/12/4cefc427de591b40b2d8299392ce3716.png)

-*If you want to try them out, then just change the design to dark in the iPhone settings*
+*If you want to try them out, then just change the design to dark/light in the iPhone settings*

 When you start the phone, the temperature is immediately determined by your location.
 Don't forget to grant permission to track location on first launch.